 Does what I’m doing RIGHT NOW fit my goals for this year?

 I may not get each item done this year (though each year I’ve gotten better and better.
 Last year I had an 80% success rate), but I will move closer towards those goals.

-I love to make cute graphics in my posts, so that my readers can pin them or share them as an encouragement on Facebook.
-However, if I were to stop what I was doing in the middle of writing, and start playing with Photoshop, well, I’d wind up being distracted again.
+I love to make cute graphics in my posts so that my readers can pin them or share them as an encouragement on Facebook.
+Yet, if I were to stop what I was doing in the middle of writing, I’d get lost.
+As soon as I start playing with Photoshop, well, I’d wind up distracted again.

-Knowing this is an issue for me :-), I cluster my work.
+Knowing this is an issue for me, I cluster my work.
 One day a week, I plan out what I’m going to write about.
 Another day I do my actual writing.
-On yet another day, I create graphics, or I have my daughter do that.
+On yet another day, I create graphics.

 I work optimally when I find my stride, so clustering works best for me.